 David Jackson, a Wall Street analyst, founded Seeking Alpha in 2004.
 Frustrated by the lack of coverage of small-cap companies by Wall Street, Jackson invented the crowdsourced stock research platform as an alternative to relying solely on analysts from Wall Street for information.

 He wanted to highlight companies that were too small to get the attention of high-profile analysts.
-The site now has more than 10 million visitors monthly and enjoys partnerships with CNBC, Marketwatch, Yahoo!
+The site now has more than 10 million visitors monthly (200,000 of which are paying for a premium subscription) and enjoys partnerships with CNBC, Marketwatch, Yahoo!
 Finance, and MSNBC.

 What Information Can I Get With A Seeking Alpha Premium Subscription?

 Upgrading to Seeking Alpha Premium means you’ll have instant access to thousands of articles to help you decide where to put your investment dollars.
 Most investing idea articles remain accessible on the site for ten days from publication.
 After that, they go behind the Premium tier paywall.